 The most popular tour, perhaps because it is a pretty full day, but still flexible.
 It has three different departures, some including Fox Island, but they all feature the alpine and tidewater glaciers of Kenai Fjords National Park, and the Alaska Maritime National Wildlife Refuge, filled with seabird rookeries.

 In the most compact tour, you’ll see the jagged cliffs, seabirds, marine wildlife, and alpine glaciers, including the magnificent Bear Glacier.
 Includes a short stop at Fox Island with a locally sourced, buffet-style lunch.

 Northwestern Fjords Tour, 8 hours

 Glacier Dinner Cruise, 5.5 hours

 This is the only dinner cruise into Kenai Fjords National Park.
 You’ll depart at 3 p.m., cruising past the shores of Resurrection Bay and abundant wildlife.
 Travel further into Kenai Fjords National Park where you will see Aialik or Holgate Glacier up close.
 Your dinner will be served on board while you listen to experienced captains narrate your trip.
 Soak up the scenery and watch for puffins, cormorants and otters along the way.
 You’ll be back in Seward by 8:30 p.m.

 The first tour of the season into Resurrection Bay.
 You’ll go along the Resurrection Bay route in search of a good view of the California Gray Whales, who have traveled more than 5,000 miles up from Baja California, and pass by the mouth of the Bay.

 If you tend toward motion sickness, please take your usual precautions.

-No minimum age required.
+No minimum age is required.
 If traveling with children age 2 - 11, it is recommended you choose one of the tours that visits Fox Island, to give your children an opportunity to get off the boat for an hour, skip some rocks and have a great meal.
 Infants and children 0 - 23 months cruise complimentary.
 All infants and children traveling are subject to taxes and fees.